The Heart of Rock & Roll: Music video

+The video also features clips from several 1950s rock and roll greats: in chronological order, Elvis Presley, Buddy Holly, Bill Haley, Roy Orbison, Little Richard, and Chuck Berry (and his famous "duckwalk").

 Reception

 Christopher Connelly of Rolling Stone said "a fancy-pants sax solo and some moronic lyrics sabotage the spirited 'Heart of Rock & Roll' (it's still kicking, says Huey), which should have ended a minute and a half earlier."

 At the first annual MTV Video Music Awards, which aired on September 14, 1984, the song was nominated for "Best Group Video", losing to ZZ Top's "Legs".
 The song was also nominated for Record of the Year at the 27th Annual Grammy Awards, losing to Tina Turner's "What's Love Got to Do with It".
 The group performed the song at the ceremony.

 In April 2009, Blender magazine listed it sixth on its list of the "50 Worst Songs Ever".